karelz/karelz.github.io/_includes/mock_interviews.md

 I have decided to offer a dry run / mock interviews for developer position "a la Microsoft" to community.
 My [announcement](https://twitter.com/ziki_cz/status/1081153149187117058?s=20) received some 40+ interests, so here is fullfillment of my part ...

+Update on 2019/6/1:
+Also, after few dry-run interviews (3 so far), I realized I don't have as much time as I wish Therefore I decided to change the preparation requirements to make the dry-run interviews really worthwhile for both sides - you, the candidate and me, to save each others time and scale better.

 ## Personal offer, nothing Microsoft official

 First and foremost, this is a personal offer.